SophieTech88/KinesisFirehoseProject/README.md

 [Youtube video: Task3](https://www.youtube.com/watch?v=y5zlwUjcCLg&list=PLgw2ZWQ-nlFxEkIIPrsKcgppuATaLNh0l&index=5)

-**Task 4: Debug of Size Limitation error in Lambda Function for Kinesis Firehose**
+**Task 4: Debug of Size Limitation error in Lambda Function for Kinesis Firehose1**
 1. Create a supper great data, but afer compress in gzip, it is super small.
 - create a function get_size() to check the message size, especially get the real size of dictionary/json data.
 2. Check the error of Lambda function and figure out why it hanppens.